Creating a Shipping and Returns Policy

 On BigCommerce, you will create a web page to display your Shipping and Return policy.
-See Adding Web Pages for instructions on how to create a webpage.
+See Web Pages for instructions on how to create a webpage.

-It can feel intimidating to write an in-depth returns and exchange policy, especially if you're new to running a business.
+It can feel intimidating to write an in-depth return and exchange policy, especially if you're new to running a business.
 In general, you'll want to keep things clear, concise and competitive.
 Here are some key points for creating or revamping your store's return policy:

 - Use plain English: Avoid words that send people running for a dictionary; you don't want to confuse your customers.

 - Avoid the scary stuff: Don't use phrases like “you must” and “you are required” or, one of the worst, “we are not responsible for.”
 Long story short, make returns a snap.
 It should be just as easy to return or exchange something as it is to buy it in the first place.

 Here are some topics and questions to tackle in your policy:

 - Lay out your shipping timelines: It's important to clearly state your shipping timelines — especially during the holidays when customers may be on tight deadlines.
 Include what shipping options you offer, what time and day of the week you send shipments, and how customers can check on order statuses.